vseehausen/permissionless-create2/doc/eip.md

 If this ERC would gain sufficient adoption, then this may not be an issue as:

-- The deployment on Ethereum layer 1 would already exist, and the `DEPLOYER_PRIVATE_KEY` would no longer have any value.
+- The deployment on Ethereum Mainnet would already exist, and the `DEPLOYER_PRIVATE_KEY` would no longer have any value on Ethereum Mainnet.
 - An RIP can be adopted to ensure that `CREATE2_FACTORY_ADDRESS` has code `CREATE2_FACTORY_RUNTIME_CODE`.

 ## Reference Implementation

 We include a reference implementation of a bootstrap contract that the deployer account can delegate to.
-The reference implementation expects a call to `Bootstrap` to the function `deploy()` in an EIP-7702 type `0x4` transaction including the EIP-7702 authorization delegating `DEPLOYER_ADDRESS` to `Bootstrap` (NOTE: the `Bootstrap` is called as an entry point, instead of calling `DEPLOYER_ADDRESS` directly which allows the contract to do some up-front checks in order to minimize gas griefing):
+The reference implementation expects a call to `Bootstrap` to the function `deploy()` in an EIP-7702 type `0x4` transaction including the EIP-7702 authorization delegating `DEPLOYER_ADDRESS` to `Bootstrap` (NOTE: the `Bootstrap` is called as an entry point, instead of calling `DEPLOYER_ADDRESS` directly which allows the contract to do some up-front checks in order to minimize gas griefing risk):

 ```solidity
 // SPDX-License-Identifier: CC0